socnix-lab/ZYBO/Projects/hdmi_out/readme.txt

 2. cd to proj folder found in the same folder as this readme For example: <board repo>/Projects/<project name>/proj
 3. At the TCL console, run: source ./create_project.tcl
+4. [Optional] To build the project: At the TCL console, run: source ./build_project.tcl

 To make sure changes to the project are checked into git:
 	Export hardware with bitstream to ./hw_handoff/.